 Snorkelling and diving

-There are several snorkelling sites around the Whitsundays, with Hook Island offering the most variety.
+There are several snorkeling sites around the Whitsundays, with Hook Island offering the most variety.

 The Ngaro Cultural site